AbhiRami007/ai-enterprise-knowledge-platform/README.md

 The document status allows the system to track where each document is in the processing pipeline.

+### Failure Recovery

+Document processing must account for server crashes and interrupted jobs.
+A document should not remain permanently stuck in `processing` if its processing job fails or the worker crashes.

 ## Repository Structure

 ```text